-As concerned "cat parents" we all want happy cats, and yet often we question whether our cat is happy.
+As concerned "cat parents," people want happy cats, and yet often they question whether their cat is happy.
 Although every cat is an individual and, like humans, may show happiness in different ways, there are some pretty universal happy cat clues.
-There are many signs that let you know if your kitty feels joy.
+Many signs let you know if your kitty feels joy.

 Cats can literally "say" they're happy.
 Vocal kitties tell you all about it and engage in long drawn out conversations.
-Generally, the higher-pitched sounds are "happy" while lower pitched can have a bit of frustration and be more demanding.
+Generally, the higher-pitched sounds are "happy" while lower-pitched can have a bit of frustration and be more demanding.
 Quiet cats may express happiness with silence, and vocalize more to express unhappiness.
 Confusing, yes!
-But that's why we love our enigmatic felines!
+But that's why people love their enigmatic felines!
 While purrs aren't always happy, for the most part, they are an indication of feline contentment or even bliss.
 Kitty chortles and trills—that "prrrrupttt!" sound many cats make, is a very good indication of cat happiness.

 There are many eye, ear, fur, and body positions that indicate upset cat feelings or contentment.
 For example, a relaxed, contented cat may rest with front paws tucked under, ears forward, eyelids "sleepy" perhaps at half-mast.
 The eye-blink in response to your gaze from across the room is a happy cat gesture.
 Sudden dilation of the eyes may indicate arousal-happiness in response to a full food bowl, for example, but may also be seen with arousal-distress.
 Happy cats hold whiskers slightly forward and fur smooth with tail relaxed.
 A joyful, involved cat's tail talk stands straight up with just the tip crooked in a "howdy" greeting to people and other pets the cat considers friends.

 Engaged and Confident

-A happy cat shows interest in his environment.
-He may be the "supervisor cat" with a paw into everything new around the house.
-Or he may simply watch calmly from a distance.
+A happy cat shows interest in its environment.
+It may be the "supervisor cat" with a paw into everything new around the house.
+Or it may simply watch calmly from a distance.
 While many cats have a built-in stranger danger default, the happy cat reacts with caution rather than fear.
 Confident kitties have the highest happiness quotient.